Zettelkasten-Method/zettelkasten.de/content/posts/2014/02/add-identity/index.md

 I can search for the ID either system-wide, project-wide, or directly in my Zettelkasten note archive.

-System wide search is a no-brainer on the Mac, thanks to Spotlight.
+System-wide search is a no-brainer on the Mac, thanks to Spotlight.
 There is similar software for Linux and Windows, so everyone should be covered.
 It's okay to default to system-wide search, but it'd be way faster if the ID-based link gave away where the target is.
-It suffices to know whether a reference points either at the _Zettelkasten_ note archive or at some place in the current project -- if both aren't the case, then we have to search system wide, obviously.
+It suffices to know whether a reference points either at the _Zettelkasten_ note archive or at some place in the current project -- if both aren't the case, then we have to search system-wide, obviously.
 Thus, we have to denote whether a link is an external link to the archive or an internal link to a jump mark in the project.

 To limit search to a project is easy thanks to modern text editors.
 [TextMate][] is my editor of choice:  it supports to search in all files of a folder.
 This is perfect for writing projects, because every chapter has its own file, while all files share a common project folder.
 Using a project-wide search, it becomes virtually irrelevant how you distribute your text across files.